Derek Carr Is the Kobe Bryant of the NFL

 Here's what Carr looks like on those game-winning drives.

 "He's got the swag.
 He's got the sauce to him," Richard says.
 "The Mamba used to do that bite.
-He'd bite that lower lip. … In those moments, man, DC is a different cat.
+He'd bite that lower lip. ...
+In those moments, man, DC is a different cat.
 His aura.
 We feed off his aura.
-He comes out like 'OK, guys, you know what time it is.' … We're in the huddle and he's telling us, 'We can do this.'
-And we're looking at him like 'Hell yeah.
+He comes out like 'OK, guys, you know what time it is.' ...
+We're in the huddle and he's telling us, 'We can do this.'
+And we're looking at him like, 'Hell yeah.
 Let's go take care of this.'
 It's a look.
 His demeanor.
 An aura."

 That killer instinct cultivated at Fresno reached a new level in the pros.
-He puts his own profanity-free "twist," players say, on the mamba mentality.
+He puts his own profanity-free "twist," players say, on the Mamba Mentality.
 He's humble yet doesn't play humble.
 He plays angry.
 Pissed.
 With swagger.
 And that's the weird thing about Carr.
 He was this same way through the 10 straight losses to start his pro career.

 It didn't turn off veterans, either.
 Left tackle Donald Penn, eight years older, loved it.